0blu/WinterspringLauncher/README.md

     <img align="right" src="./everlook-classic-icon.png" alt="icon">
 </figure>

-# Everlook Classic Launcher
+# Winterspring Launcher
 Allows you to play on [Everlook.org](https://everlook.org/) with modern 1.14 WoW Client!
+_This is not an official project from the Everlook team._
+_Do not ask the Everlook team for support_
+_(you can still ask in [#addons-and-ui](https://discord.com/channels/973529971740008448/983067524797177996) on Discord)_

 ## Easy setup
 The launcher will do everything for you.